mibroome/wind-ae_docs/docs/source/index.rst

 .. _Murray-Clay et al. (2009): https://ui.adsabs.harvard.edu/abs/2009ApJ...693...23M/abstract

-**Wind-AE** is a python-wrapped ``C`` code based on *`Numerical Recipes in C <https://numerical.recipes/>` _*'s relaxation algorithm.
+**Wind-AE** is a python-wrapped ``C`` code based on *`Numerical Recipes in C`_*'s relaxation algorithm.
 It solves the finite difference versions of steady state ioinization balance, mass, momentum, and energy conservation equations for a hydrodynamic Parker wind.
 As a relaxation code, it runs quickly, but the relaxation method is sensitive to having a good initial guess for the solution in order to numerically converge to the final solution.
 With that in mind, we provide a number of starting points for simulations in the ``saves/`` folder and include a python wrapper handles ramping from the initial guess solution to a final solution that is far from it in parameter space.

+.. _Numerical Recipes in C: https://numerical.recipes/

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

 .. note::